 The region is beautiful, with small, intricate fields patched onto steep slopes, farmed by communities with little contact with the outside world.
 A little way off the beaten track, this area is well worth a visit.

-The city of Quetzaltenango (commonly known as Xela) is a great base: it’s modern but with a relaxed fresh feel and a lovely square with a beautifully restored façade of the old colonial church.
+The city of Quetzaltenango (commonly known as Xela) is a great base: it’s modern but with a relaxed fresh feel, and a lovely square with a beautifully restored façade of the old colonial church.

 If you are especially keen on markets take time to visit the famous San Francisco El Alto’s Friday livestock market.
-It’s a fight amongst the locals but an intriguing experience as they set about bargaining for the produce they need for the week.
+It’s a fight among the locals but an intriguing experience as they set about bargaining for the produce they need for the week.

-Suggested itineraries featuring Western Highlands
+Suggested itinerary featuring Western Highlands